Nonsymmetric Reduction-based Algebraic Multigrid: Algorithm

 One way to further reduce complexity in an AMG solver is truncating or lumping operators.
 The idea is simple: remove entries from a matrix in the hierarchy, $A_\ell$, that are smaller than some threshold, typically with respect to the diagonal element of the given row.
 Such methods have been used in AMG for symmetric problems with diffusive components \cite{Bienz:2015ve, Falgout:2014uz,Treister:2015cp}).
 Heuristically, eliminating small entries is even more appropriate in the hyperbolic setting, because the solution at any given point only depends on the solution at other points upwind along the characteristic.
 In the discrete setting, small entries that arise in matrix operations are often not aligned with the characteristic and are more of a numerical effect, suggesting that some can be eliminated without degrading convergence.
 Numerical results confirm this; in particular, removing entries in the case of SPD matrices is a delicate process \cite{Bienz:2015ve,Falgout:2014uz,Treister:2015cp}, but Section \ref{sec:results} shows that entries can be removed from discretizations of steady state transport aggressively, without a degradation in convergence.
 For some drop-tolerance $\varphi$, elements $\{a_{ij} \text{ $|$ } j\neq i, |a_{ij}| \leq \varphi|a_{ii}|\}$ are eliminated (that is, set to zero) for each row $i$ of matrix $A_\ell$.
 A drop tolerance of $\varphi=10^{-3}$ has proved to be effective for many problems tested, and is used for all results presented here.

 Finally, $n$AIR applied to triangular systems is intended for highly parallel environments, where traditional triangular solves are not easily parallelized.
 This work focuses on algorithmic details and theory, and does not develop parallel performance models or present parallel scaling results.
 However, it is well known that AMG scales in parallel to hundreds of thousands of cores \cite{Baker:2012ko}, with a communication cost of $O(\log P)$, for $P$ processors \cite{Falgout:2000hs,Henson:2002vk}.
-The algorithm developed here takes on the form of a traditional AMG method, with the additional cost of building and storing a restriction operator.
-Approximating ideal restriction is a highly parallel algorithm that can be formulated as a few sparse matrix operations.
+The algorithm developed here takes on the form of a traditional AMG method, with the additional cost of building and storing a restriction operator, which can be performed efficiently in parallel.